emanueltavecia/notesify-web/README.md

 Project developed on Rocketseat's Explorer course

-**Notesify is a notes recording application, designed to learn Back and Front-end concepts**
+**Notesify is an application for registering and managing notes, to make everyday life easier, designed to learn Back and Front-end concepts**

 ## 🔗 Project Links